 Note: The installation process will vary, depending on the design of your bath.
 It is always necessary to consult the manufacturer instructions alongside this guide.

-You’ll also need an extra pair of hands to help manoeuvre the bath into place.
+You’ll also need an extra pair of hands to help maneuver the bath into place.

 - Timber batten (generally about 2” wide, 1” thick)